hunterliu1003/vibrary/README.md

 ## How to use

-You can create your own library by following the steps below:
+You can create your own library by following these steps below:

-1. Click the [Use this template](https://github.com/vue-final/lib/generate) to create a new repository.
+1. Click the [Use this template](https://github.com/vue-final/lib/generate) to create a new repo or clone the repo

-2. Right after you clone or copy the repo. you can use a special script to rename the lib to your own lib name.
+2. Right after you clone or copy the repo as a template. you can use a special script to rename the lib to your own lib name.

 ```bash
 pnpm i